 5.2 What is the impact of technology transfer on industry and government entities, on the adoption of new practices, or on research outcomes which have led to initiating a start-up company?
+Nothing to report.

 5.3 What is the impact on the body of scientific knowledge?